 In a late 2017 study, 63 percent of streaming video viewers cited buffering issues as the most serious problem they encounter.
 That number represented an increase from the 2016 figures, and the same findings are true today.

 Overall, they point to a very serious challenge with online video.
 How can you provide a good quality video streaming experience to all of your users?
 Broadcasters have found that the best way to mitigate this potential problem is through video transcoding.

+What is video transcoding?
 Today, we are going to review several topics related to live video transcoding and answer that question for you.

 We will cover how video transcoding works, how to maximize the quality of experience for viewers, the differences between video transcoding locally versus in the cloud, and streaming solutions for multi-bitrate video.
 These topics are woven together to prepare you to broadcast the best-quality video for all of your viewers.

 By the end of this article, you will be able to answer the question, “What is video transcoding?” yourself!

 - What is Video Transcoding?

 - Adaptive Video Player for Multi-Bitrate Streaming